Music in World War II: Propaganda against the enemy

 "There is no 'Tokyo Rose'; the name is strictly a GI invention.
-The name has been applied to at least two lilting Japanese voices on the Japanese radio. ...
+The name has been applied to at least two lilting Japanese voices on the Japanese radio.
 Government monitors listening in 24 hours a day have never heard the words 'Tokyo Rose' over a Japanese-controlled Far Eastern radio."

 During World War II, often cut off troops or isolated outposts found themselves exposed in the radio range of the enemy, which used popular music as a means to attract listeners and then provide propaganda messages.

 This type of propaganda was performed by both sides and is some of the earliest mass psych-ops.
 Often the propagandist was listened to by the other sides, and there is little evidence that these had any impact, except that the Axis participants were often detained and if originally from allied countries prosecuted, while Allied broadcasters were seen as legitimate in Allied countries.
 Again it shows the way music is understood in the context of World War II is from the winners' point of view, whereas Tokyo Rose (Iva Ikuko Toguri D'Aquino) and Axis Sally (Mildred Gillars) faced years of persecution after the war.

 England executed Lord Haw Haw (William Joyce) for treason, in 1946.
-Again there can really be little in the way of an objective history of music in World War II.
-The historical context since the war, the revelations of the evils of the Axis regimes, and the ultimate victory of the consumer society foretold in the songs of the allies impose a context upon the events like viewing a star through the lens of a telescope.